 C13.07.01.
 Duties of committees of this congregation shall be specified in the bylaws.

-An Evangelism Committee (E-Team) of six voting members of this congregation shall oversee all church advertising and marketing in promoting upcoming events and service opportunities; coordinate regularly scheduled new member classes and receptions; orient and integrate new members into the congregation and review their progress after six to twelve months; follow up with new members after they joint to see how they are doing and to encourage their involvement in the ministries of this congregation; and to promote the use of the church facility for outside groups both profit and non-profit,
+A Recovery and Evangelism Committee (REC TEAM) of six plus members of the congregation shall oversee ministries pertaining to recovery and other mental health concerns in addition to proclaiming the life-saving and giving Gospel of Jesus Christ.
+This will be an intergenerational committee that will receive education from Faith Partners, the Center for Addiction and other like resources.
+This committee will embrace publicity in all forms while attending to the immediate needs of the community so that the Gospel can be proclaimed in word and deed.
+They shall promote the use of the church building to groups both profit and nonprofit provided said groups do not conflict with the Gospel’s invitation to all peoples.
+They will also keep the congregation mindful of our sister parish Chilumba in Malawi.

 A Children, Youth, and Family Ministry Team of at least six voting members of this congregation, including a representative of the Congregation Council and the Director of Children, Youth and Family and Youth leaders, shall plan and administer the educational ministry of this congregation.
 This committee shall select personnel for the various education areas and provide the necessary means and facilities for these areas.
 The duties of this committee shall include the following: